 This section describes the default context of Privacy by Design and lays out the meaning of its principles in terms specific to software engineers.

-The Privacy by Design framework was unanimously approved by international privacy and data protection authorities in as an international standard in October 2010.
+The Privacy by Design framework was unanimously recognized by international privacy and data protection authorities in October 2010. as an essential component of fundamental privacy protection; Privacy and data protection authorities resolved to encourage the adoption of PbD principles as guidance to establishing privacy as an organization’s default mode of operation;

 The Privacy by Design framework consists of seven high-level and interrelated principles that extend traditional Fair Information Practice Principles to prescribe the strongest possible level of privacy assurance.
 A mapping of PbD principles to the FIPPs is provided below.